Car insurance for drivers with bad credit

 Powered by Quotezone

 You might be aware that having a poor credit score can make it harder to borrow money.
 But a poor credit score can also affect your car insurance premiums or, in extreme cases, mean certain insurers won’t offer you cover.
-Our guide explains why this is and what your options are.
+Our guide explains why and what your options are.

 Why might an insurer look at your credit score?

 If your credit score isn’t great, your insurer might charge more for letting you repay in monthly instalments (even people with a good score are likely to pay interest if they repay monthly).
-Or it might offer you cover but only if you pay upfront in a lump sum.
+Or it might offer you cover but only if you pay up front in a lump sum.

 In extreme cases, some insurers might refuse to offer you cover.
 This is fairly unusual, though.
 Insurance companies can simply cancel your cover if you fail to pay your monthly premium on time, so this type of lending is considered low risk for most insurers.